maldz3/SimpleTweet/README.md

 # *SimpleTweet*

-**SimpleTweet** is an android app that allows a user to view his Twitter timeline and post a new tweet.
-The app utilizes the [Twitter REST API](https://dev.twitter.com/rest/public).
+**SimpleTweet** is an android app that allows a user to view their Twitter timeline and post a new tweet.
+The app utilizes the
+[Twitter REST API](https://dev.twitter.com/rest/public).